 pytket-quantinuum¶

-is an extension to pytket
+pytket-quantinuum is an extension to pytket that allows pytket circuits to

-be executed on Quantinuum’s quantum devices.
+be compiled for execution on Quantinuum’s quantum devices.
+As of version 0.56.0

-is available for Python 3.10, 3.11 and 3.12, on Linux, MacOS
+pytket-quantinuum is available for Python 3.10, 3.11 and 3.12, on Linux, MacOS

 and Windows.
 To install, run: